ingridstevens/lawyer/local-version/README.md

 - **Semantic Search:** The notebook conducts semantic searches between user queries and legal text, facilitating accurate information retrieval.
 - **Multilingual Support:** Interaction with German legal text in English and vice versa is supported.
 Semantic search functions effectively across languages.
 - **Customization:** Users can adapt the code to address questions on various legal topics by substituting the text of the AufenthV with the desired legal text.

+## Setting Up Langsmith for Evaluation

+To evaluate the German Residency Law Assistant using Langsmith, follow these steps:

+### Langsmith

+1. **Create a Langsmith Account:**
+   - If you don't have a Langsmith account, sign up [here](https://langsmith.com/). - note that this is in beta, so you need to request access.

+2. **Obtain Langsmith API Key and Project Name:**
+   - After signing in, retrieve your LangChain API Key and Project Name from the Langsmith dashboard.

+3. **Set Langsmith Environmental Variables:**
+   - Before you start the evaluation, set the following environmental variables:
+     - `LANGCHAIN_TRACING_V2=true`
+     - `LANGCHAIN_API_KEY`: Your LangChain API Key.
+     - `LANGCHAIN_PROJECT`: Your Langsmith Project Name.

+### Using Langsmith for Evaluation

+Once you have set up the Langsmith environmental variables, you can use Langsmith for evaluating the German Residency Law Assistant's performance.

+Please refer to the [LangSmith Documentation](https://api.smith.langchain.com/redoc) for more information on how to use the tool.